Wild-W/convert-case/README.md

 ## Contributing/Modifying

-Building convert-case requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).
+Building node-convert-case requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).

 First, download this repo's source code, then you can install the project with npm.
 In the project directory, run: